 While not a favorite role, supervisors must understand that disciplining an employee comes with the territory.
 One of the key rules for a supervisor in handling discipline is to conduct it in a private setting.
 The idea is not to humiliate an employee but to try and influence change when an employee fails to meet performance standards.
-This will also give the supervisor an opportunity to ensure that the employee actually knew what was expected in job performance.
+This will also give the supervisor an opportunity to ensure that the employee actually knew what was expected in the job performance.

 It is also imperative that the supervisor is aware of company policy regarding how to handle discipline cases.
-Most companies will have some type of progressive discipline procedures, i.e., verbal, written, days off, and termination.
+Most companies will have some type of progressive discipline procedures, i.e., verbal, written, days off and termination.
 There are also issues within industry that a first-time offense is just cause for termination, especially in the area of safety.

-The key for the supervisor is to fully understand the focus on discipline is not to punish or seek some type of personal revenge but to influence future performance.
-This is probably the most difficult role for a supervisor, especially when they have employees with which they have developed a working relationship.
+The key for the supervisor is to fully understand the focus on discipline is not to punish or seek some type of personal revenge, but to influence future performance.
+This is probably the most difficult role for a supervisor, especially when they have employees with whom they have developed a working relationship.
+However if they turn a blind eye to the issue of risk-takers, it is simply stating that "I really don't care about you as a person as long as the job gets done."
+This puts everyone on a road to disaster.

 I have worked with companies that had some very unique ways of handling discipline.
-One of the most effective had to do with an employee who was given a suspension for some type of a safety violation.
+One of the most effective had to do with an employee that was given a suspension for some type of a safety violation.
 The employee had to return to the job with a written plan on how they were going to change their performance.
-This was evaluated by the foreman and other members of site leadership to determine if the employee was going to be allowed to return to work.
-This was very effective because it required the employee to elaborate on the effect that his/her major injury or death would have on their family.
+This was evaluated by their foreman and other members of site leadership to determine if the employee was going to be allowed to return to work.
+This was very effective because it required the employee to elaborate on the effect of an injury or death for his family.